Inspection of Energy Systems

 Inspection of Energy Systems with drones

-L.A WWIC.Ltd assists you during the inspection of energy systems in a professional manner.
+L.A WWIC (TIANJIN) CO,.LTD assists you during the inspection of energy systems in a professional manner.
 Experts in the areas of inspection and thermography will support you every step of the way during the planning phase and offer you comprehensive advice regarding the possible use of drones when investigating heat leakages, damaged spots, hairline cracks, etc. to the energy systems.
 Our experienced pilots, camera operators, and certified thermography experts support your thermography project with project management, flight missions, and data analyses.

 Our professionals attach thermal imaging cameras to the drones to gauge the extent of the damage.
 Subsequently, the results of infrared photographs can be evaluated by experts and documented in inspection reports.
 We can also provide the thermal images to customers wishing to perform their own evaluation.

 The inspection of energy systems is a demanding task.
 The areas of the energy system to be inspected can often only be accessed with considerable effort.
 A further issue is that many inspections entail risks for the inspectors.

 Finding the causes of energy losses with drones